CNO cycle

-The CNO cycle (for carbon–nitrogen–oxygen; sometimes called Bethe–Weizsäcker cycle after Hans Albrecht Bethe and Carl Friedrich von Weizsäcker) is one of the two known sets of fusion reactions by which stars convert hydrogen to helium, the other being the proton–proton chain reaction (p–p cycle), which is more efficient at the Sun's core temperature.
+In astrophysics, the carbon–nitrogen–oxygen (CNO) cycle, sometimes called Bethe–Weizsäcker cycle, after Hans Albrecht Bethe and Carl Friedrich von Weizsäcker, is one of the two known sets of fusion reactions by which stars convert hydrogen to helium, the other being the proton–proton chain reaction (p–p cycle), which is more efficient at the Sun's core temperature.
 The CNO cycle is hypothesized to be dominant in stars that are more than 1.3 times as massive as the Sun.

 Unlike the proton-proton reaction, which consumes all its constituents, the CNO cycle is a catalytic cycle.
-In the CNO cycle, four protons fuse, using carbon, nitrogen, and oxygen isotopes as catalysts, each of which is consumed at one step of the CNO cycle, but re-generated in a later step.
+In the CNO cycle, four protons fuse, using isotopes of carbon, nitrogen, and oxygen as catalysts, each of which is consumed at one step of the CNO cycle, but re-generated in a later step.
 The end product is one alpha particle (a stable helium nucleus), two positrons, and two electron neutrinos.

-There are various alternative paths and catalysts involved in the CNO cycles, all these cycles have the same net result:
+There are various alternative paths and catalysts involved in the CNO cycles, but all these cycles have the same net result: